uoregon-libraries/newspaper-curation-app/hugo/content/setup/user-setup.md

 In security terms: authentication is done by Apache; authorization by NCA.

+You will probably want at least one "Site Manager".
+This person has access to anything that any other roles have, with the exception of sysops.
+Site managers can generally be non-technical people who need to be able to manage the vast majority of day-to-day NCA processes, such as creating titles, adding and deactivating users, etc.

 ## Finalize

-Once you have Apache set up to do the authentication, and you have the sysop(s) set up, stop NCA's HTTP listener.
+Once you have Apache set up to do the authentication, and you have the sysop(s) and site manager(s) set up, stop NCA's HTTP listener.
 Subsequent startups should never use the `--debug` flag in a production environment.

 ## Development